WCoaster77/100-days-of-code/README.md

 ###Day 14: Jan 18th, 2017
 **Todays Progress:** Started Wikipedia Veiwer

-**Thoughts:** Damn Cors and Preflight Header.
+**Thoughts:** Damn CORS and Preflight Header.
 Onlie info is not very specific on ow to use this correctly.
 I do have a JSON response now so I am happy.

 **Link to Work:** [Wikipedia Veiwer](https://github.com/WCoaster77/Wikipedia-Viewer)